(NEW) 2015 Annual - Four Roads to Paris

 "Four Roads to Paris" offers four complete simulations that will provide hours of challenging play and comparison.
 And as always, the Annual features an "extra-size" magazine, with an in-depth look at the history behind the games, plus other articles.
 Make yourself the proud owner of this challenging look at the campaign that shocked the West.

-Bonus Item: Purchase this annual issue direct from us (or via subscription) and we'll include our new Pocket Battle Game on the capture of Fort Eben Emael.
+Bonus Item: Purchase this annual issue direct from us (or via subscription) and we'll include our new Pocket Battle Game (with mounted counters) on the capture of Fort Eben Emael.
 On May 10th 1940, a handful of German troops using gliders landed directly atop Belgium’s strongest fort and took it out in an hour!
 Try it yourself with this two player game covering this key event in the fall of France.

 Four Roads to Paris and the 2015 ATO Magazine Annual